-My journey started in the Netherlands and drove via the French Riviera (check blog here), to Nice.
+My journey started in the Netherlands and drove via the French Riviera, check my road tripping tips here, to Nice.
 From Nice with the Corsican Ferries night ferry to Bastia in the North of Corsica.
 I paid for the journey from Nice to Bastia in September including a small car, sleeping cabin with a window, 181 EUR.
 Please use this link with Direct Ferries if you want to support me in writing these blogs!

 Somewhere in the middle of South of France.
 I stopped at the village of Mercurol.
 Right next to the Route de Solei past Lyon, 1.000 kilometers from home, in a beautiful area.
 Perfect to stretch your legs after a full day in the car.
 Hiked up the “La Tour de Mercurol” a fort surrounded by vineyards and watched a stunning sunset.
 The holiday has started!!
 Logis Hotel l’Abricotine, was simple but perfect including a restaurant in the middle of nature and close to the A7, the main road to the South of France.
 Good pick!